Oraichain Token (ORAI) Market Capitalization Tops $15.42 Million

 Oraichain Token Profile

-Oraichain Token’s total supply is 19,779,272 coins and its circulating supply is 2,044,424 coins.
+Oraichain Token’s genesis date was September 24th, 2021.
+Oraichain Token’s total supply is 2,749,392 coins and its circulating supply is 2,044,424 coins.
 The official website for Oraichain Token is orai.io.
-Oraichain Token’s official message board is medium.com/oraichain.
 Oraichain Token’s official Twitter account is @oraichain and its Facebook page is accessible here.
+The official message board for Oraichain Token is medium.com/oraichain.

 Buying and Selling Oraichain Token

-It is usually not presently possible to buy alternative cryptocurrencies such as Oraichain Token directly using US dollars.
-Investors seeking to trade Oraichain Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Oraichain Token using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Oraichain Token directly using US dollars.
+Investors seeking to acquire Oraichain Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Oraichain Token using one of the aforementioned exchanges.

 Receive News & Updates for Oraichain Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Oraichain Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.